sonole/Containerized-WebApp-Example/README.md

     "price": 3.8
 }

-->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401) ->Στην περίπτωση που το _id δεν υπάρχει τότε μας εμφανίζεται:
+-> In case one of the uuid is not in the list then it returns us "You have no authorization, get out!" (status = 401) -> In case _id does not exist then it returns:
    Product dosen't exists in DB.

-Σημ: Προυποθέτει να έχουμε κάνει login σαν administrator και να έχουμε πάρει το αντίστοιχο auth key
+Note: It presupposes that we have logged in as administrator and we have received the corresponding auth key
 </pre>
 </br>
 <pre>